 - Your wisdom teeth are impacted (not fully erupted) and are affecting the health of your other teeth

-- You have advanced gum disease having destroyed the bone surrounding the tooth/teeth.
+- You have advanced gum disease that has destroyed the bone surrounding the tooth/teeth.

 What Should I Expect After My Visit?

 Everyone heals at different speeds and may have different levels of discomfort.
 With that in mind, here are some things you can do to promote healing.

 - Stay ahead of the pain.
 Don’t wait for the pain to set in to take your pain medication.

 - Take pain medication as directed.
 They also are anti-inflammatory and will keep swelling down.

 - Ice the area for the first few hours and have a cold diet the first 24 hours.
 Heat will bring on swelling.

 - Avoid messing with the area either directly or with hard or bulky foods.
 Also, avoid straws and aggressive brushing.

 - Gentle saltwater rinses will help keep the area clean.